gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

-When initiator and responder have agreed on a Protected association by means of handshaking INIT/INIT-ACK with a common Protection Engine, only Control chunks and Protected chunks will be accepted.
+When initiator and responder have agreed on a Protected association by means of handshaking INIT/INIT-ACK with a common Protection Engine, only Control chunks and Crypto chunks will be accepted.
 Any Data chunk being sent on an Protected association will be silently discarded.